ld32/SmartSlurm/README.md

 4 for i in {1..1}; do
 5    input=bigText$i.txt
 6    output=1234.$i.txt
-7    #@1,0,useSomeMemTimeAccordingInputSize.sh,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0
+7    #@1,0,useSomeMemTimeAccordingInputSize.sh,i,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0
 8    useSomeMemTimeAccordingInputSize.sh $input; grep 1234 $input > $output
 9    outputs=$outputs,$output
 10
 11    output=5678.$i.txt
-12    #@2,0,useSomeMemTimeAccordingInputSize.sh,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0
+12    #@2,0,useSomeMemTimeAccordingInputSize.sh,i,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0
 13    useSomeMemTimeAccordingInputSize.sh $input; grep 5678 $input > $output
 14    outputs=$outputs,$output
 15 done
 16
 17 input=bigText1.txt
 18 output=all.txt
-19 #@3,1.2,useSomeMemTimeAccordingInputSize.sh,,input
+19 #@3,1.2,useSomeMemTimeAccordingInputSize.sh,,,input
 20 useSomeMemTimeAccordingInputSize.sh $input; cat 1234.*.txt 5678.*.txt > $output

 # Notice that there are a few things added to the script here:

-    Step 1 is denoted by #@1,0,useSomeMemTimeAccordingInputSize.sh,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0 (line 7 above), which means this is step 1 that depends on no other step, run software useSomeMemTimeAccordingInputSize.sh, does not use any reference files, and file $input is the input file, needs to be copied to the /tmp directory if user want to use /tmp.
+    Step 1 is denoted by #@1,0,useSomeMemTimeAccordingInputSize.sh,i,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0 (line 7 above), which means this is step 1 that depends on no other step, run software useSomeMemTimeAccordingInputSize.sh, use the value of $i as unique job identifier for this this step, does not use any reference files, and file $input is the input file, needs to be copied to the /tmp directory if user want to use /tmp.
 The sbatch command tells the pipeline runner the sbatch parameters to run this step.

-    Step 2 is denoted by #@2,0,useSomeMemTimeAccordingInputSize.sh,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0 (line 12 above), which means this is step2 that depends on no other step, run software useSomeMemTimeAccordingInputSize.sh, does not use any reference file, and file $input is the input file, needs be copy to /tmp directory if user wants to use /tmp.
+    Step 2 is denoted by #@2,0,useSomeMemTimeAccordingInputSize.sh,i,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0 (line 12 above), which means this is step2 that depends on no other step, run software useSomeMemTimeAccordingInputSize.sh, use the value of $i as unique job identifier for this step, does not use any reference file, and file $input is the input file, needs be copy to /tmp directory if user wants to use /tmp.
 The sbatch command tells the pipeline runner the sbatch parameters to run this step.

-    Step 3 is denoted by #@3,1.2,useSomeMemTimeAccordingInputSize.sh,,input (line 19), which means that this is step3 that depends on step1 and step2, and the step runs software useSomeMemTimeAccordingInputSize.sh with no reference file, and use $input as input file.
+    Step 3 is denoted by #@3,1.2,useSomeMemTimeAccordingInputSize.sh,,,input (line 19), which means that this is step3 that depends on step1 and step2, and the step runs software useSomeMemTimeAccordingInputSize.sh with no reference file, does not need unique identifier because there is only one job in the step, and use $input as input file.
 Notice, there is no sbatch here,  so the pipeline runner will use default sbatch command from command line (see below).

-Notice the format of step annotation is #@stepID,dependIDs,sofwareName,reference,input,sbatchOptions.
+Notice the format of step annotation is #@stepID,dependIDs,sofwareName,uniqueID,reference,input,sbatchOptions.
 Reference is optional, which allows the pipeline runner to copy data (file or folder) to local /tmp folder on the computing node to speed up the software.
 Input is optional, which is used to estimate memory/run-time for the job. sbatchOptions is also optional, and when it is missing, the pipeline runner will use the default sbatch command given from command line (see below).

 Here are two more examples:

-#@4,1.3,map,,in,sbatch -p short -c 1 -t 2:0:0  #Means step4 depends on step1 and step3, this step run software 'map', there is no reference data to copy, there is input $in and submits this step with sbatch -p short -c 1 -t 2:0:0
+#@4,1.3,map,,,in,sbatch -p short -c 1 -t 2:0:0  #Means step4 depends on step1 and step3, this step run software 'map', there is no reference data to copy, there is input $in and submits this step with sbatch -p short -c 1 -t 2:0:0

-#@3,1.2,align,db1.db2   # Means step3 depends on step1 and step2, this step run software 'align', $db1 and $db2 are reference data to be copied to /tmp , there is no input and submit with the default sbatch command (see below).
+#@3,1.2,align,,,db1.db2   # Means step3 depends on step1 and step2, this step run software 'align', $db1 and $db2 are reference data to be copied to /tmp , there is no input and submit with the default sbatch command (see below).

 # Test run the modified bash script as a pipeline
 runAsPipeline bashScriptV2.sh "sbatch -p short -t 10:0 -c 1" useTmp